willsam100/Presentations/Intro To Xamarin for F#/slides/index.md

 - Demo of a TODO app
 - Use F# instead of C#
 - Will require OO
-- The only change made is the langauge - a 'safe' change
+- The only change made is the langauge

 ' Demo putting the app together
 '   Show project structure and where things are